John Calipari won't get NCAA Tournament wish list for SEC, but might come close | Opinion

 By hiring Tranghese, who turned the Big East into a basketball behemoth, SEC Commissioner Greg Sankey signaled that the conference no longer would stand for men's basketball mediocrity.

-Tranghese aimed to light a fire under the SEC's athletic directors when he met with them in 2016.
+Tranghese aimed to light a fire under the SEC's athletics directors when he met with them in 2016.

 “Nobody came out and said, ‘We don’t believe you,’ but I had (one AD) start to tell me how football was a problem.
 I said, ‘That’s (nonsense).
 That’s an excuse.
 Football helps you.’